What is this lump inside my cheek near my wisdom teeth?

 2. Cyst and tumor:

-A study of 5486 impacted third molars found that the frequency of cysts was 2.24%, tumors 1.16% of which 0.05% were malignant (cancerous).
+A study of 5,486 impacted wisdom teeth found cysts in about 2.2% of cases and tumors in 1.1% of which 0.05% were malignant (cancerous).

 3. Other benign lumps of the mouth:

-But these lumps aren't only because of wisdom teeth.
+When a wisdom tooth erupts at a slight angle, with its chewing surface pressing against the inside of your cheek, it can cause ongoing irritation that may lead to ulcers or small lumpy lesions.These lumps aren't only because of wisdom teeth.
 Anything that constantly irritates or rubs against your mouth tissues can cause unusual growths or bumps.

 For example, if you’re repeatedly biting your cheeks, wearing an old denture, or have braces, these things could be the actual cause.